ForgeRock/tntp-pingone-credentials/docs/RemoveWallet/Readme.md

 No digital wallet was found to remove.

 `Failure`
-There was an error during the Wallet Removal process
+There was an error during the wallet removal process.

 ## Troubleshooting